Tonetfal/JKPS/README.md

 To edit anything else use KPS.cfg.
 Any settings value must have a space after semicolon, and if there are several values, such as keys or some digits, they must be separated with comma and do not have any space between.

-To know what keys can be written in the config check [SFML documentation](https://www.sfml-dev.org/documentation/2.5.1/classsf_1_1Keyboard.php).
+To know what keys and buttons can be written in the config check SFML documentation - [Keyboard keys](https://www.sfml-dev.org/documentation/2.5.1/classsf_1_1Keyboard.php), [Mouse buttons](https://www.sfml-dev.org/documentation/2.5.1/classsf_1_1Mouse.php).
 Arrow keys can be written like so - UpArrow, DownArrow etc.

 To edit font, button, animation or background texture write the path (without quotes) to the asset.

 # Notes
-BPM is not accurate, it will be calcuted correctly only after a second and 7 frames.
+BPM is not accurate, it will be calcuted correctly only after a second and 9 frames.

 # License
 Licensed under the [MIT License](LICENSE).